 - 1. Students will conduct themselves in a quiet manner in the library.
 Food and drink are not permitted. - 2.
 Students in grades K-1 may check out one item at a time.
 Students in grades 2-3 may check out two items at a time.
 Students in grades 4-12 may check out three items at a time. - 3.
 Students are responsible for returning borrowed items by the due date.
 Suspension of borrowing privileges will occur when students have overdue items. - 4.
-Students will pay for lost or damaged items.
-The librarian will determine replacement cost plus fine. - 5.
-Reference books do not leave the library without special permission from the librarian. - 6.
+Reference books do not leave the library without special permission from the librarian. - 5.
 Students must adhere to school policy when using the library computers.